Seniors Guide to Fighting Fraud

 Fake check scams—in which fraudsters ask their victims to cash realistic-looking checks and wire a portion of the proceeds back to the scammer before the check bounces—continues to be one of the most frequently- reported scams.
 There are many variations of the fake check scam, but whatever the pitch, they all have one thing in common: there is no legitimate reason for someone to give you money and then ask you to send money back.

-Tech-support scammers make unsolicited phone calls or use pop-up Internet messages designed to look like warnings to frighten unsuspecting people into thinking their computer has been hacked or has a virus.
+Tech-support scammers make unsolicited phone calls or use pop-up Internet or cell phone text messages designed to look like warnings to frighten unsuspecting people into thinking their computer or cell phone has been hacked or has a virus.
 The scammer often pretends to be from a well-known computer or software company and offers to remotely fix your computer for a fee.
-At best, the “fix” is unnecessary software.
+At best, the “fix” is unnecessary and expensive software.
 But sometimes, scammers remotely install viruses or programs on your computer that let them steal information stored there, which allows them to commit identify theft.
 Unsuspecting people who give scam artists their bank account information or access to their computer sometimes find that the fraudster has drained their bank account.

 Remember that technology companies generally do not reach out to consumers directly to sell computer support.
 If you are unsure whether your computer has a virus or has been hacked, contact a trusted local computer repair store.